 -

-Other possible causes and risk factors include:
+Other potential causes and risk factors include:

 -